We love animals big and small!

-Here at the Belmont Vet Centre, species specific care is important to us and that’s why we like to offer a range of services and products to best suit and take care of your Pocket Pets.
+Here at the Belmont Vet Centre, species-specific care is essential to us, and that’s why we like to offer a range of services and products to best suit and take care of your Pocket Pets.

 Guinea pig: No vaccinations recommended.

-Guinea pigs: Guinea pigs may be desexed at 5-6mths of age.
-It should be remembered that a female guinea pig shouldn’t have her first litter after 6months of age, as pelvic bones become fused and can cause problems with labour.
+Guinea pigs: Guinea pigs may be desexed at 5-6 months of age.
+It should be remembered that a female guinea pig shouldn’t have her first litter after 6 months of age, as pelvic bones become fused and can cause problems with

 Guinea pigs are neophobic.
 This means that they adopt a strong preference for food type in the first few days of life.
 Also Guinea pigs are herbivores that would usually spend many hours a day foraging and grazing on grass in small herds.